 Grants Program Overview

-ATTENTION: 2019 Community Partnership Grant and Hospitality Scholarship deadlines are March 29, 2019.
+ATTENTION: 2021 Community Partnership Grant and Hospitality Scholarship application deadlines are June 1, 2021.

 In 2007, the MCCA and State Senator Jack Hart launched the MCCA Community Partnership & Hospitality Scholarship Fund, a two-part program that allows all of Boston’s neighborhoods to benefit from consumer shows at the Boston Convention & Exhibition Center and established scholarships to boost workforce development in the hospitality industry.